If you're looking for a cheap or free open source ecommerce platform, you've come to the right place.

 - The osCommerce software requires more maintenance than other platforms.
 This means that you'll have to spend more time making updates, keeping the site secure, and working on things like SEO.

-JigoShop often gets compared to WooCommerce because of its ease of use and clean interface.
+JigoShop (read our review here) often gets compared to WooCommerce because of its ease of use and clean interface.
 You can also expand the functionality of the site with a wide range of plugins and add-ons, making your website far easier to scale up.

 Overall, the development of JigoShop has improved over the years, so you'll find that JigoShop is pretty easy to pick up, even as a beginner.
 You'll find a basic dashboard, incredible themes (which are better than most themes from other platforms,) and a speedy interface when adding anything from products to promotions.

 - You can't find an easier to use open source ecommerce platform than this.
-Other than WooCommerce, this would also be on my list for beginners or intermediates.
+Other than WooCommerce, this would also be top on my list for beginners or intermediates.
+Jigoshop recognise this and similar to PrestaShop they offer a demo version of both the front end and the backend of the website before you download.

 - You don't get any options for customer support.
-You're left to the forums and blog posts online.
+You're left to the forums and blog posts that JigoShop provide.

 - The initial feature set isn't all that plentiful so you are expected to install some add-ons.
-Some of them are free, while others are not.
+As I mentioned 40 of them are free which is helpful.
+Unfortunately as well there isn't any free SEO options which a lot of other open source platforms provide

 - Although the themes look wonderful you'll have a hard time locating themes for free.
 You can find some free solutions, but these are usually a little watered down.
 Therefore, if you go with JigoShop you should keep the theme expenses in your mind.